Books and Websites

 Preschool and Early Elementary

-The Caged Birds of Phnom Penh by Frederick Lipp, illustrated by Ronald Himler (Holiday House, 2001) An inspiring story of hope, with beautiful watercolor illustrations.
+The Caged Birds of Phnom Penh by Frederick Lipp, illustrated by Ronald Himler (Holiday House, 2001).
+Ages 5 and up.
+An inspiring story of hope, with beautiful watercolor illustrations.

 Taste of Salt: A Story of Modern Haiti (HarperCollins, 1994) Seventeen-year-old Djo tells the story of his life of hardship and poverty with social reformer Father Jean-Bertrand Aristide.